 - Image Texture Predicts Avian Density and Species Richness (PLOSone) — Surprisingly and interestingly, remotely sensed vegetation structure measures (i.e., image texture) were often better predictors of avian density and species richness than field-measured vegetation structure, and thus show promise as a valuable tool for mapping habitat quality and characterizing biodiversity across broad areas.

-tags: email, gmail, government, Innovation, Internet of Things, machine learning, matt webb, privacy, research, science, security
+tags: email, gmail, government, Innovation, Internet of Things, machine learning, privacy, research, science, security